Mandrake: Nomenclature

+The mandrake-doll in German might be called Alraun Männlein ("mandrake manikin"), in Belgian (Flemish) mandragora manneken, or in Italian mandragora maschio.
+In German, it is also known as Galgenmännlein ("little gallows man") stemming from the belief that they grow near gallows, also attested in Icelandic þjófarót "thieves' root".

+Certain sources cite the Dutch name pisdiefje (lit. "little urine thief") or pisduiveltje ('urine devilkin'), claiming the plant grows from the brains of dead thieves, or the droppings of those hung on the gallows.
+The name "brain thief" for mandrake also occurs in English.

+Toxicity and pharmaceutical usage

 All species of Mandragora contain highly biologically active alkaloids, tropane alkaloids in particular.
-The alkaloids make the plant, in particular the root and leaves, poisonous, via anticholinergic, hallucinogenic, and hypnotic effects.
+The alkaloids make the plant, in particular the root and leaves, poisonous, with anticholinergic, hallucinogenic, and hypnotic effects.
 Anticholinergic properties can lead to asphyxiation.
-Accidental poisoning is not uncommon.
-Ingesting mandrake root is likely to have other adverse effects such as vomiting and diarrhea.
-The alkaloid concentration varies between plant samples.
+People can be poisoned accidentally by ingesting mandrake root, and ingestion is likely to have other adverse effects such as vomiting and diarrhea.
+The alkaloid concentration varies between plant-samples.
 Clinical reports of the effects of consumption of Mediterranean mandrake include severe symptoms similar to those of atropine poisoning, including blurred vision, dilation of the pupils (mydriasis), dryness of the mouth, difficulty in urinating, dizziness, headache, vomiting, blushing and a rapid heart rate (tachycardia).
-Hyperactivity and hallucinations occurred in the majority of patients.
+Hyperactivity and hallucinations occur in the majority of patients.